|

 Breed Standard for the Weimaraner (Canadian Kennel Club)

-A medium-sized grey dog with light eyes, he should present a picture of
+General Appearance: A medium-sized grey dog with light eyes, he should present a picture of

 great driving power, stamina, alertness and balance.
 Above all, the dog should indicate